cmmertz/Mertzetal2025/README.md

 **16S_DiversityComposition.Rmd** Script for alpha and beta diversity analyses for microbiome and diet data.
 Includes code for 16S alpha and beta diversity figures, and relative abundance figures.

+**qPCR_BacterialBiomass.Rmd** Script used to perform statistical and visual analyses of qPCR bacterial biomass data.
+Code for supplemental qPCR figure is included.